Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Begum Hazrat Mahal was the wife of the last Nawab of Awadh, Wajid Ali Shah.
 She’s best known for her support during the mutiny of 1857 in India from the Awadh region.

 Therefore, this park is dedicated to her.
-Furthermore, a marble memorial is made inside the park by the Indian government for honoring her contribution.
+Furthermore, the Indian government has made a marble memorial inside the park to honor her contribution.

 Begum Hazrat Mahal Park - Lucknow Best Places To Visit